BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-on-fire-with-the-truth.md

 <h3>Computing</h3>

-von Neumann was directly involved in the absolute ground-floor of the development of the modern computer.
+von Neumann was on the absolute ground-floor of the development of the modern computer.

 von Neumann was one of the chief developers of the ENIAC computer. -https://en.wikipedia.org/wiki/ENIAC